davidblackuk/davidblackuk.github.io/_posts/2023-05-27-Atari-ST-HDD-Image-For-My-YouTube-Series.md

 - There are now two hard drive images that need to be used.
     - The file drive-0.img should be mounted as SCSI device 0
     - and drive-1.img as SCSI device 1
+- finally the drives are now packed as bzip2 compressed tar files, use
+    - tar xvjf file.tar.bz2 _On MAC and Linux_
+    - 7zip _on windows_ or the above command on _WSL_

 Also as I noted in the video, GEMDOS drives are not available in MiNT